-- Our three-year Science Research and Design program enables 10th -12th grade students to understand the nature of science as a dynamic, changing field rather than a static body of knowledge.
+- Our three-year Science Research and Design program provides 10th -12th grade students with opportunities to explore and understand the nature of science as a dynamic, changing field rather than a static body of knowledge.
 This highly selective program culminates in an original research project, either in-house or with an external mentor, and a scientific article that is published in Proceedings of the Berkeley Carroll Independent Research Conference, the program’s peer-reviewed journal.
 Each student in the program also presents at the school’s Science Research Conference held in the spring.

 - Taking full advantage of the Beta Lab, we offer a rigorous course in Engineering, a hands-on class that emphasizes application of scientific principles to real world problems.

 - Berkeley Carroll’s math curriculum supports students through Multivariable Calculus and beyond.